 Byrd Glacier is one of the largest and fastest-flowing glaciers in Antarctica.
-Only recently did we realize that Byrd Glacier can undergo short-lived, but significant changes in flow speed in response to the draining of two large subglacial lakes located in its catchment.
-The purpose of this NSF funded project is to understand the flow dynamics of large, fast-moving outlet glaciers that drain the East Antarctic Ice Sheet by means of an integrated field, remote sensing, and modeling study of Byrd Glacier.
-Several hypotheses will be tested:
+Only recently did we realize that it can undergo short-lived, but significant changes in flow speed in response to the draining of two large subglacial lakes located in its catchment.
+The purpose of this (now expired) NSF-funded project was to understand the flow dynamics of large, fast-moving outlet glaciers that drain the East Antarctic Ice Sheet by means of an integrated field, remote sensing, and modeling study of Byrd Glacier.

-This is an NSF-funded project, "Collaborative Research: Byrd Glacier Flow Dynamics" with:
+This was an NSF-funded project, "Collaborative Research: Byrd Glacier Flow Dynamics" with: